Krowemoh/ScarletDME/README.md

 The goal of this fork is to develop future features in Zig instead of C.

-## Requirements

-This project depends on libmbedtls-dev to handle secure connections.

 ## Installation

 ScarletDME is built with zig.
 There is a install script that is included in the utils directory that will install ScarletDME.